favonia/cloudflare-ddns/docs/design/guides/go-lint-suppressions.markdown

 - First check whether the parameter is part of the helper's honest contract.
 - If removing it would hard-code a real dependency into a generic-looking helper, prefer deleting the thin wrapper and calling a more explicit helper directly, or keep the parameter with a local suppression and reason.
 - Avoid "fixing" `unparam` by turning an explicit dependency into hidden coupling.

-## Review Checks

-When reviewing a new `//nolint`, ask:

-- Is the exception truly local?
-- Is the linter named explicitly?
-- Is the reason concrete and local?
-- Is there a narrower durable home for the rule?
-- Would a small code change remove the suppression more cleanly?

-If those answers are weak, rewrite or remove the suppression instead of normalizing it.

-## Scope Boundary

-This note defines how to apply the project principles to Go inline `//nolint`.

-It does not define:

-- which linters are enabled repository-wide
-- feature-specific correctness rules
-- one-off justifications that belong at the suppression site instead of in this note
-- general refactoring policy beyond recurring lint-driven judgments such as the cases above